PedroZappa/42_CPP/Module_09/ex00/README.md

 2. **Value Validation** (`isValueValid`, `isPositiveVal`, `isWithinRange`):
    - Checks that values are properly formatted numbers
    - Ensures values are positive
-   - Verifies values are within acceptable range (≤ 1000)
+   - Verifies values are within an acceptable range (≤ 1000)

 3. **Input Format Validation** (`isInputValid`):
    - Validates the overall format of input lines